michaeltang235/cyclistic-bike-share/code_r/readme.txt

-This folder contains code written in R
+This folder contains scripts written in R